Superannuation in Australia: Superannuation Industry (Supervision) Act 1993

 In June 2004 the SIS Act and Regulations were amended to require all superannuation trustees to apply to become a Registrable Superannuation Entity Licensee (RSE Licensee) in addition each of the superannuation funds the trustee operates is also required to be registered.
 The transition period is intended to end 30 June 2006.
 The new licensing regime requires trustees of superannuation funds to demonstrate to APRA that they have adequate resources (human, technology and financial), risk management systems and appropriate skills and expertise to manage the superannuation fund.
 The licensing regime has lifted the bar for superannuation trustees with a significant number of small to medium size superannuation funds exiting the industry due to the increasing risk and compliance demands.

 MySuper

 MySuper is part of the Stronger Super reforms announced in 2011 by the Julia Gillard Government for the Australian superannuation industry.
 From 1 January 2014, employers must only pay default superannuation contributions to an authorised MySuper product.
-Superannuation funds have until July 2017 to transfer accrued default balances to MySuper.

 A MySuper default is one which complies to a regulated set of features, including: